The Oscars vs. the Golden Globes! When it comes to Hollywood's two biggest, baddest "celeb"-rations, which comes up a winner?

 For a long time, the Oscar had the advantage of having the winner’s name engraved on-site at the Governors Ball shortly after their victory rather than the few weeks turnaround it takes today.
 Upping the ante, in 2018 the Globes added a night-of afterparty with a trophy engraving station.
 “They did spell [my name] right and I’m thrilled,” Allison Janney told Variety at last year’s soiree.
 “I checked it before they glued it on there.”

-PAPARAZZI PHOTO BY DAVID MCNEW/GETTY IMAGES; BEYONCÉ & SOLANGE PHOTO BY KEVIN MAZUR/VF15/WIREIMAGE; LEONARDO DICAPRIO PHOTO BY CHRISTOPHER POLK/GETTY IMAGES; GOVERNORS BALL PHOTO BY NOEL VASQUEZ/GETTY IMAGES; JARED LETO PHOTO BY JEFF VESPA/VF15/WIREIMAGE; BIG LITTLE LIES CAST PHOTO BY GEORGE PIMENTEL/WIREIMAGE; OPRAH PHOTO BY PAUL DRINKWATER/NBCUNIVERSAL VIA GETTY IMAGES
+Photography by: PAPARAZZI PHOTO BY DAVID MCNEW/GETTY IMAGES; BEYONCÉ & SOLANGE PHOTO BY KEVIN MAZUR/VF15/WIREIMAGE; LEONARDO DICAPRIO PHOTO BY CHRISTOPHER POLK/GETTY IMAGES; GOVERNORS BALL PHOTO BY NOEL VASQUEZ/GETTY IMAGES; JARED LETO PHOTO BY JEFF VESPA/VF15/WIREIMAGE; BIG LITTLE LIES CAST PHOTO BY GEORGE PIMENTEL/WIREIMAGE; OPRAH PHOTO BY PAUL DRINKWATER/NBCUNIVERSAL VIA GETTY IMAGES